logos-co/roadmap/content/vac/sc/g/status/community-contracts-batch-tx-ext.md

 These are essentially ERC20 and ERC721 respectively, with some additional functionality, required by Status.

-In this milestone, we're adding a new contract that's meant to replace the `CollectibleV1`.
+In this milestone, we're adding support for batch transacting tokens of the `BaseToken` which `CollectibleV1` is derived from.
-It's supposed to be an EIP1155 multitoken implementation that otherwise comes with the same custom functionality that the `CollectibleV1` has.

 ### Justification

+Status Desktop needs to allow community owners to first deploy and mint a certain amount of their own token and then batch transact them to other accounts later on.

+Right now the only way to do this is to either use the contract's `mintTo()` function, which mints to a list of accounts right away, or to perform multiple transactions for every token to be sent.

 ### Deliverables

-- `CommunityERC1155` implementation
+- `BaseToken/CollectibleV1` batch transfer functions
 - Tests
 - Documentation
 - Application properties